Investor Rewards to Climate Responsibility: Evidence from the 2016 Climate Policy Shock

-Keywords: Climate change, CSR, election surprise, ESG, event study, stock returns
+Keywords: Climate finance, climate policy, CSR, election surprise, ESG, event study, institutional investors, stock returns

 JEL Classification: G14, G38, G41